Difference Between VFX and CGI

 CGI is made with wireframe models.
-These models can be modified and assigned any type of setting at any point in time.
+These models can be modified and assigned to any type of setting at any point in time.
 This is a time-saving method.

 The user need not create libraries and materials again and again.
-Once created CGI can be reused if required.
+Once created, CGI can be reused if required.

 The first fully computer-generated animated movie was Toy Story in 1995.
 The film was created using CGI effects and tools.
-The CGI digital effects seemed real but they were actually created virtually.
+The CGI digital effects seemed real, but they were actually created virtually.

 Today, CGI has gained so much popularity that it is used in almost every field of education and learning.
 Engineers and Architects also use CGI in the form of 3D models, Architectural maps, blueprints and what not.
 This is achieved by using CAD software that helps users.

 Both VFX vs CGI are closely related but are not similar to each other.
 When VFX is used for a film, CGI becomes a part of the process.
 However, Both CGI vs VFX can be created independently.
-It is possible to create VFX without using CGI with help of miniatures or glass matte paintings.
+It is possible to create VFX without using CGI with the help of miniatures or glass matte paintings.
 It depends on the requirement of the user and the nature of the project.